 Although every item at the museum is catalogued and documented, the origin of the beetle colony and how it arrived is a complete mystery.
 Goldman confirmed that the Field Museum’s beetle colony is “wildly successful.”

 Usually, colonies of beetles in museums die off eventually.
 This colony is around 60 years old and continues to repopulate.
 The museum has not needed to add new beetles to it over the years; they seem to just replicate themselves, then die off in a wholly natural cycle.

 While the idea of countless beetles roaming the halls of the Field Museum sounds like the premise of a good old-fashioned horror film, and the odd one has escaped, there is no risk to the public, Goldman explained.

 They only eat dead things – anything alive puts them off.
 Their taste buds are even more discerning than that; they don’t care for fish, and absolutely despise possum.
-And they aren’t averse to a little booze once in a while,” Goldman said.
+And they aren’t averse to a little drink once in a while,” Goldman said.
 “We have a researcher who preserves specimens in hooch,” she said, “and the beetles love it.”

-Anyone else might be completely put off at the idea of spending their days surrounded by flesh-eating beetles, but Goldman loves her job and her beetles.
+Anyone else might be completely put off at the idea of spending their days surrounded by flesh-eating beetles in museums, but Goldman loves her job and her beetles.
 They don’t scare her at all, because she admires them.
 “They have tiny mouths that can chew into places in a body you would never imagine,” she explained.
 She’s convinced her beetles know and like her enormously.
 “But of course, if I were dead, they would like me more.”